 Some important points to understand isolated regions better

 FileNet Enterprise Manager is used by system administrators to define isolated regions.
-To define an isolated host in the Content Engine, an Isolated region number, a password, the process engine host, and communication point are required.
+To define an isolated host in the Content Engine, an Isolated region number, a password, the process engine host, and a communication point are required.

 Below is some of the differences between FileNet Workplace and Workplace XT.